nestjs/docs.nestjs.com/content/graphql/complexity.md

 #### Field-level complexity

-With this in place, we can start defining complexity for certain fields by specyfing the `complexity` property in the options object passed into the `@Field()` decorator, as follows:
+With this plugin in place, we can now define the complexity for any field by specifying the `complexity` property in the options object passed into the `@Field()` decorator, as follows:

 ```typescript
 @Field({ complexity: 3 })